Simple Spring Decor: 7 Easy Ways to Update Your Home for Spring

 When should I decorate my house for spring?

 This is definitely up to personal preference.
 However, I like to use the month of February as a time to finish decluttering and organizing our home.
 At the same time, I work on putting away the winter decor and deep cleaning.
-By the end of February, I am ready to completely refresh and update our home for the spring season!
+By the end of February, I am ready to completely refresh and update our home for the warmer months of the spring season!

 To decorate the top, I added a large antique wooden trencher and my favorite antique swan decoy.
-This was a really exciting find last summer on the World’s Longest Yard Sale!
-I’ve kept it out for every season since then and I don’t expect to put it away anytime soon!
+This was a really exciting find in a past year on the World’s Longest Yard Sale!
+I’ve kept it out for almost every season since then and I don’t expect to put it away anytime soon!

-Swans and other Audubon touches can be great ways to add some spring style to your room.
+Swans and other Audubon touches are a great idea to add some spring style to your room.
 This is a really great theme especially if you aren’t quite ready to bring in all of the Easter decor!

 Here are some favorite ways to add an Audubon style to your spring decor:

-How to update your home for spring: choose a theme.
+How to refresh your home decor for spring: Choose a theme.

 I almost didn’t write this section of the blog because thematic decor can feel like a bit of a dated concept.
 However, let me explain!

 I think of a “theme” as more of an overall concept for a space.
-For example, I like to start with an inspiration piece.
+For example, I like to start with an inspiration piece for a new look.

 In our family room, this beautiful wooden arch and chippy white arched doors were vintage finds that really jumped out at me during the winter season, actually.
 I instantly knew they were my inspiration for the family room for my spring decorating.

 Could these pieces be used for any season?
 Definitely!
-However, they started forming the whole look of the space for me:
+In fact, that is the best part.
+I love investing in home decor that can be used year round.
+However, they started forming the new look of the space for me:

 • Mixture of light tan and white